bearkerb/tp/docs/UserGuide.md

 📌**Note:**
 - The search is case-insensitive. e.g `hans` will match `Hans`
 - The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
-- Only the name is searched.
+- Only the names of tenants are searched.
 - Only full words will be matched e.g. `Han` will not match `Hans`
 - Tenants matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`